jsinapov/tufts_service_robots/tbot2_data_collection/data_collector/README.md

     roslaunch turtlebot_navigation amcl_demo.launch map_file:=`rospack find tufts_halligan`/maps/real/2/2.yaml

+If using the usb_cam:

+* Ensure you know the right device, and activate the camera:
+  * By default, it will use `/dev/video0` if you run without parameters:

+            rosrun usb_cam usb_cam_node

+  * But you can specify parameters via

+            rosrun usb_cam usb_cam_node _video_device:=/dev/video1

+  * You should see the LED indicator glowing on the camera.
+* Be sure you specify the correct topics to record in `poi_name_locator/share/config.yaml`

 If needed, load additional packages.
 For example, the following is to load the Logitech C310 usb webcam.
 First do the `_test` so you can see the images being captured, then stop it (Ctrl-C) and run without `_test`

     roslaunch data_collector usb_cam_test.launch